 How to diagnose the problem

-- repeat visitors bouncing after internal search
+- repeat visitors bouncing immediately after using internal search

 - returning customers buying only one known SKU instead of broadening their basket